-- Understanding consumer knowledge of nutritional concepts and responsiveness to communication formats, including health schemes (e.g. pyramids etc), health claims, simplified labelling (e.g. sign posting) as well as personalised food recommendations (e.g. on the basis of nutrigenomics).
-In particular, it has to be better explored the role that could be played by school system in informing young people and parents on food safety issues and health risks related issues and sustainable food production; - Self ID of refrigerated foods and linkages with diagnostic centres and prevention of foodborne disease (food intolerance, calorie intake, dietetics); - Investigating sensory perceptions and the relative evaluation of taste with respect to perceived food healthiness, especially considering the effects of health information on preference and acceptability of food products; - Assessing consumer reaction to conflicting information on health issues and the relative effectiveness of nutrition information released by experts as compared to the impact of mass-media information; - Promoting the "Italian food pyramid" among Italian consumers.
-The Italian pyramid is characterised by the prevalence of foods of vegetable origin compared to those of animal origin.
-For the purpose of changing certain aspects of the population's lifestyle, as a necessary condition for the reduction of the pathologies linked to diet, the food pyramid includes not only food consumption, but also how much physical activity is required in order to improve one's state of nutrition and thus achieve "wellbeing"; - Understanding the role of diet in the prevention of diseases: unifying theory of oxidative stress as a common aetiological mechanism in the pathogenesis.
+• Understanding consumer knowledge of nutritional concepts and responsiveness to communication formats, including health schemes (e.g.

+- Self ID of refrigerated foods and linkages with diagnostic centres and prevention of foodborne disease (food intolerance, calorie intake, dietetics); - Investigating sensory perceptions and the relative evaluation of taste with respect to perceived food healthiness, especially considering the effects of health information on preference and acceptability of food products; - Assessing consumer reaction to conflicting information on health issues and the relative effectiveness of nutrition information released by experts as compared to the impact of mass-media information.